redyelruc/CESBooks/README.md

 2. Books - display all books in the library.
 3. Borrow - borrow a book using barcode scanner.
 4. Return - return a book using thebarcode scanner.
-5. Account- display the user's borrowng history.
+5. Account - display the user's borrowng history.

 ## Admin Features
 1. Add Title - add new books to the database using the barcode scanner.